-Kenny is one of our native Tennesseans, born in Oak Ridge, Tennessee.
-During his early years, Kenny played basketball, softball, and football before blowing out a knee during a game.
-Not to be discouraged, Kenny helped create a high school sports show called “Sportscenter 7,” which aired on local cable stations in Oak Ridge, Oliver Springs, and Clinton.
+Kenny is one of our native Tennesseans, born in Oak Ridge.
+While in high school, he helped create a high school sports show called “Sportscenter 7,” which aired on local cable stations in Oak Ridge, Oliver Springs, and Clinton, TN.

-Kenny moved north to Johnson City in 1983 to attend East Tennessee State University, graduating four years later with a degree in Mass Communications.
-During that time he interned at another television station in the Tri-Cities and worked at WQUT-FM as a nighttime DJ.
+Kenny attended East Tennessee State University, graduating four years later with a degree in Mass Communications.
+During that time, he interned at another television station in the Tri-Cities and worked at WQUT-FM as a nighttime DJ.

-In 2004, he claimed the Virginia Associated Press award for best sports department, the only station to be located outside of the state to win that honor.
+In 2004, he claimed the Virginia Associated Press award for best sports department, the only station to be located outside of the state of Virginia to win that honor.

-Kenny is also co-host of the radio show the “Morning Monster” on WXSM Cumulus radio 640AM in the mornings three days a week.
+Kenny is also the co-host of the popular radio show “Morning Monster” on WXSM Cumulus radio 640AM three days a week.

 Kenny is heavily involved in the community.
-His charitable work over the years has involved working with the United Way, Relay for Life, Speedway Children’s Charities, Doe River Gorge, St. Jude’s and the Diabetes Association to name a few.
+His charitable work over the years has involved working with the United Way, Relay for Life, Speedway Children’s Charities, Doe River Gorge, St. Jude’s and the Diabetes Association which he was co-founder/honorary chairman of the Tri-Cities chapter for Step Out Walk for Diabetes which raised over a million dollars.

 Kenny is the father of twin daughters.